Injunction Against the DMV: Prevent Transfer of Title to Your Car

 Reserve a Hearing Date for your Motion for Preliminary Injunction

 The Complaint gets the case started.
 However, you must also file a Motion for Preliminary Injunction with the court to get the injunction you need.

 Determining the Department and the Time of the Motion

-In Sacramento, most motions are heard in either Department 53 at 2:00 p.m. (odd-numbered cases) or Department 54 at 9:00 a.m. (even-numbered cases).
-When you file the Complaint, the clerk will give you the case number.
-Use that to determine which department to use.
+In Sacramento, most motions are heard in either Department 53 at 2:00 p.m. or Department 54 at 9:00 a.m.
+When you file the Complaint, the clerk will provide you with the department your case is assigned to.

 Choose a date.

-In Sacramento County, the party who files a motion chooses the date for the hearing.
+In Sacramento County, the party who files a motion reserves a date via the court’s Case Portal.
 There are two things you must get done before the hearing, and you must pick a date that gives you time to do both: